dominikrys/dns-server/README.md

 ## TODO

-- sort out redundant warnings from clippy
 - re-read code
 - go through TODOs
 - make into lib and not bin?
 - refactor + naming
   - no side effects
-  - Query or Question.
+  - Query or Question, qname qtype.
 Keep consistent!
   - unambiguous and consistent names e.g. domain and host
   - add comments if really necessary
   - remove dns\_\* from files.
 We know it's DNS.